XHiddenProjects/WebServerAI/README.md

 - `wsa --preview` will only preview as a open window dialog.
 - `CTRL+P` will only preview on a IFrame.
 Use the `preview: ""` to the WebServerAI class

+You can use the `wsa-exclude` attribute on a element to ignore the element from being published/previewed

 ***